Watchdog expected to find Russia probe valid, despite flaws

 The report, as described by people familiar with its findings, is expected to conclude there was an adequate basis for opening one of the most politically sensitive investigations in FBI history and one that Trump has denounced as a witch hunt.
 It began in secret during Trump’s 2016 presidential run and was ultimately taken over by special counsel Robert Mueller.

-The report comes as Trump faces an impeachment inquiry in Congress centered on his efforts to press Ukraine to investigate a political rival, Democrat Joe Biden.
-Trump also claims the impeachment investigation is politically biased.
+The report comes as Trump faces an impeachment inquiry in Congress centered on his efforts to press Ukraine to investigate a political rival, Democrat Joe Biden — a probe the president also claims is politically biased.

-The release of Inspector General Michael Horowitz's review is unlikely to quell the partisan battles that have surrounded the Russia investigation.
-It's also not the last word on that investigation.
-A separate internal investigation continues, overseen by Trump's attorney general, William Barr and led a U.S. attorney, John Durham.
+Still, the release of Inspector General Michael Horowitz's review is unlikely to quell the partisan battles that have surrounded the Russia investigation for years.
+It's also not the last word: A separate internal investigation continues, overseen by Trump's attorney general, William Barr and led by a U.S. attorney, John Durham.
+That investigation is criminal in nature, and Republicans may look to it to uncover wrongdoing that the inspector general wasn’t examining.

-Trump told reporters Saturday that he was waiting for the chance to see Horowitz's report and that he looked forward ``very much to seeing what happens with the Durham report, maybe even more importantly, because it's a horrible thing that took place and it should never happen to another president.''
+Trump tweeted Sunday: “I.G. report out tomorrow.
+That will be the big story!"

+He previously has said that he was awaiting Horowitz's report but that Durham's report may be even more important.

 Horowitz's report is expected to identify errors and misjudgments by some law enforcement officials, including by an FBI lawyer suspected of altering a document related to the surveillance of a former Trump campaign aide.
 Those findings probably will fuel arguments by Trump and his supporters that the investigation was flawed from the start.